junxie016/Open-TNM/CBCP/README.md

 # About the Algorithm

-The greedy algorithm is a path-based algorithm for the static user equilibrium traffic assignment problem, honored with the 2018 Stalla Dafermos Best Paper Award.
-Path-based algorithms are generally considered less efficient than bush-based counterparts, such as Algorithm B, traffic assignment by paired alternative segments (TAPAS), and iTAPAS, an improved version of TAPAS, because explicitly storing and manipulating paths appears wasteful.
-However, our numerical experiments indicate that the greedy algorithm can outperform TAPAS or iTAPAS by a wide margin.
-It shares the same Gauss-Seidel decomposition scheme with existing path-based algorithms, and delivers a surprising performance, most likely due to its two main features.
-First, it adopts a greedy method to solve the restricted subproblem defined on each origin–destination (O-D) pair.
-Second, instead of sequentially visiting every O-D pair in each iteration, it introduces an intelligent scheme to determine which OD pairs need more or less work.
+Combinatorial bilevel congestion pricing (CBCP), a variant of the discrete network design problem, seeks to minimize the total travel time experienced by all travelers in a road network, by strategically selecting toll locations and determining the corresponding charges.
+Conventional wisdom suggests that these problems are intractable since they have to be formulated and solved with a significant number of integer variables.
+Here, we devise a scalable local algorithm for the CBCP problem that guarantees convergence to a Kuhn-Tucker-Karush point.
+Our approach is novel in that it eliminates the use of integer variables altogether, instead introducing a cardinality constraint that limits the number of toll locations to a user-specified upper bound.
+The resulting bilevel program with the cardinality constraint is then transformed into a block-separable, singlelevel optimization problem that can be solved efficiently after penalization and decomposition.
+We are able to apply the algorithm to solve, in about 20 minutes, a CBCP instance with up to 3,000 links, of which hundreds can be tolled.
+To the best of our knowledge, no existing algorithm can solve CBCP problems at such a scale while providing any assurance of convergence.

 # How to Run the Algorithm
-• Open the solution in ‘./Greedy/Source/TNA/TNA.sln’ using Visual Studio 2012.
+• Open the solution in ‘./CBCP/Source/TNA/TNA.sln’ using Visual Studio 2012.

 • The main function is in ‘TNADriver.cpp’.

-• Modify the parameters in the TestGreedy function.
+• Modify the parameters in the TestBCPCC function.

 • Use "Ctrl + F5 " to compile and execute the code.

 # How to Run Other Test Problems

-• You can download more transportation test networks from https://github.com/bstabler/TransportationNetworks and put them in ‘./Greedy/Network/’.
+• You can download more transportation test networks from https://github.com/bstabler/TransportationNetworks and put them in ‘./CBCP/Network/’.

-• Please note that different networks feature distinct 'Generalized Cost Weights'.
-If you aim to reproduce the solution reported in the network, ensure to adjust the parameters in the SetCostCoef() function accordingly.

-# How to Cite

-Jun Xie, Yu (Marco) Nie and Xiaobo Liu.
-An implementation of the greedy path-based algorithm for traffic assignment. https://github.com/junxie016/open-TNM/tree/main/Greedy.
-December, 28, 2023.
+• Modify the following parameters accordingly:
+ (1) The network file name in the main() function in ‘TNADriver.cpp’;
+ (2) Set a proper cardinality constraint variable "kappa" in the TAP_BCP::AlgorithmBCPCC() function in 'TNM_Algorithm.cpp';
+ (3) Set a proper initial z value in the TAP_BCP::AlgorithmBCPCC() function in 'TNM_Algorithm.cpp';

 # Publication

-Xie J, Nie Y, Liu X. A greedy path-based algorithm for traffic assignment.
-Transportation Research Record.
-2018 Dec;2672(48):36-44.
+Guo, Lei, Jiayang Li, Yu Marco Nie, and Jun Xie.
+"A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing." arXiv preprint arXiv:2412.06482 (2024).